Skinz3/Flex/Readme.md

 # Flex

 Flex is a lightweight object-relational mapping (ORM) product for the Microsoft .NET Core and SQL : it provides a framework for mapping an object-oriented domain model to a traditional SQL database.
-Written in **C# .NET Core 3.1**.
+Written in **C# .NET Core 3.1** using active record pattern.

 # Exemple of usage